oculus42/openscad-poly-tools/README.md

 The original objects passed in are not modified.
 In some cases, the returned points and faces may reference the same original arrays.

+### Compatibility

+This library is developed on Node 9.x, and is tested against 8.x.
+It uses functionality not available on previous releases.
+If you would like to use it with an earlier version of NodeJS, please open an issue on GitHub.

-## Motivation
+### Motivation
 After importing an STL into OpenSCAD with [Riham's STL to OpenSCAD Convertor](http://jsfiddle.net/Riham/yzvGD/) on JSFiddle and [Thingiverse](https://www.thingiverse.com/thing:62666)), I discovered a significant duplication of points.
 I started working on a way to correct this.
 Along the way, this library was created.

-## Goals
+### Goals
 * ~~Perform simple, brute-force point de-duplication on polyhedrons.~~
 * ~~Move objects~~
 * ~~Cut parts of an object~~
 * ~~Provide a consistent interface for all functions~~
 * ~~Incorporate an update to Riham's original importer~~
-* Provide a Node-friendly version of the import functionality
+* ~~Provide a Node-friendly version of the import functionality~~
 * Identify faces sharing points in the same plane and merge them
+* Support multiple object loading in Node version
 * Update the HTML convertor visuals
+* Add tests?
 * Provide ES5 version?
+* Continue to provide "web" version?
+* Support earlier Node versionss?